GoldstonianConcordanceBible/402/README.md

 CAN ≠ MAY

+Technical capability does not establish authorization.

-A machine may technically be capable of performing an action without being authorized to perform it.
+A system may technically be capable of performing an action without being authorized to perform it.

+⸻

 CONTROL THE CORE.
 DISTRIBUTE THE RAILS.

+PONS may use:

+* public blockchains
+* external protocols
+* APIs
+* facilitators
+* AI models
+* wallets
+* marketplaces
+* bridges
+* payment systems
+* launchpads

-PONS may use decentralized infrastructure, public blockchains, external protocols, agents, APIs, facilitators, bridges, wallets, and marketplaces while maintaining an internal constitutional control layer.
+while maintaining an internal constitutional control layer over PONS-controlled authority.

+⸻

 AUGMENTATION WITHOUT ABDICATION

-Artificial intelligence may analyze, recommend, monitor, classify, simulate, and prepare actions.
+AI may:

+* analyze
+* monitor
+* classify
+* recommend
+* simulate
+* prepare
+* reconcile
+* report

-AI does not become the final source of legal, fiduciary, ethical, treasury, or governance authority.
+AI does not automatically become:

+* legal authority
+* treasury authority
+* fiduciary authority
+* governance authority
+* signing authority

+⸻

 PROVENANCE = THE SUPPLY CHAIN OF TRUST

-Every important action should be attributable to its originating proposal, evidence, reviewer, wallet, entity, policy decision, transaction, and resulting state.
+Every material PONS-controlled action should be attributable to:

-THE CONTROL TOWER NEEDS A CONSTITUTION

-402 is that constitutional gate for the PONS execution environment.
+* originating request
+* evidence
+* applicable policy
+* reviewer
+* approval
+* wallet
+* entity
+* contract
+* execution result
+* transaction
+* accounting treatment
+* resulting state

 ⸻

-PONS 402 POSITION IN THE STACK

-PONS is the execution and market infrastructure.

-402 is the governance gate.
+CONTROL SCOPE RULE

+PONS 402 governs PONS-controlled authority and execution pathways.
+It does not claim authority over third-party or immutable protocols that do not implement a 402 enforcement hook.

+Where a third-party system cannot enforce PONS 402 directly, PONS must enforce governance at a boundary it controls.

+Examples include:

+* agent
+* wallet
+* treasury
+* API
+* execution service
+* signer
+* deployment workflow
-The Control Tower is the supervisory coordination layer.
+* Control Tower

-Labs are controlled experimental and operating environments.

-Agents perform bounded machine actions.

-Wallets and treasuries move permitted value.

-x402 may provide payment transport.

-The canonical flow is:

-IDEA

-↓

-PONS INTAKE

-↓

-402 CLASSIFICATION

-↓

-RIGHTS + ENTITY REVIEW

-↓

-PROVENANCE REVIEW

-↓

-RISK + COMPLIANCE REVIEW

-↓

-WALLET / TREASURY AUTHORIZATION

-↓

-HUMAN GATE

-↓

-CONTROL TOWER DECISION

-↓

-PONS EXECUTION

-↓

-TRANSACTION / ACTION EVIDENCE

-↓

-AUDIT RECORD
+* human operator

 ⸻

+EVIDENCE RULE

+Absence of verified evidence does not prove absence of a control.
+It produces NOT_ESTABLISHED.
+When that control is mandatory, execution remains HOLD.

+PONS 402 does not convert missing evidence into certainty.

+⸻

-402 FAIL-CLOSED RULE
+FAIL-CLOSED RULE

-PONS 402 operates under a fail-closed governance model.

-If required information cannot be verified, the system does not infer permission.

-Unknown does not equal approved.

-Missing does not equal satisfied.

-Technically possible does not equal authorized.

-A failed or incomplete gate produces:
+Missing, stale, contradictory, revoked, unsupported, expired, or unverifiable mandatory information must not result in automatic execution.

+The system returns:

+APPROVE

 HOLD